apache/druid/docs/operations/java.md

 ## Strong encapsulation

-Java 9 and beyond (including Java 17) include the capability for [strong encapsulation](https://dev.java/learn/strong-encapsulation-\(of-jdk-internals\)/) of internal JDK APIs.
+The supported Java versions include the capability for [strong encapsulation](https://dev.java/learn/strong-encapsulation-\(of-jdk-internals\)/) of internal JDK APIs.
 Druid uses certain internal JDK APIs, which must be added to `--add-exports` and `--add-opens` on the Java command line.

-On Java 17, if these parameters are not included, you will see errors on startup like the following:
+If these parameters are not included, you will see errors on startup like the following:

 ```
 Exception in thread "main" java.lang.ExceptionInInitializerError